-Delia Surratt, professor of Vocal Technique at Loyola University Chicago’s John Felice Rome Center and an acclaimed international vocal artist, will be offering a free lecture and concert series.
-She is the first guest of a new program Catholicism and the Art Series, which is designed to promote cultural productions, both classical and contemporary, that illuminate the rich heritage of art in Catholic culture.
+Delia Surratt, professor of Vocal Technique at Loyola University Chicago’s John Felice Rome Center and an acclaimed international vocal artist, offered a free lecture and concert series.
+She was the first guest of the Catholicism and the Art Series, designed to promote cultural productions, both classical and contemporary, that illuminate the rich heritage of art in Catholic culture.

-On March 13th Ms. Surratt will give a free lecture entitled “Unleashed Emotion: Opera’s Transformation of Sacred Music.”
+On March 13th Ms. Surratt gave a free lecture entitled “Unleashed Emotion: Opera’s Transformation of Sacred Music.”

 The California-born Surratt began her musical studies in Los Angeles where she obtained a B.A. in music from Immaculate Heart College and soon after studied at the Music Academy of the West in California and at the Tanglewood Music Festival in Massachusetts.

 Surratt then moved to Italy where she received scholarships to do post-graduate studies at the Santa Cecilia Conservatory in Rome and the Accademia Chigiana in Siena.
 While there, she studied vocal technique with the renowned Maestro Sona Ardontz and performed at major theatres and concert halls around Europe and Africa.